 Although the faculty advisory chair bears the main responsibility for advising and directing the student, other committee members also assist and advise the student concerning course work, degree requirements, the research, and the thesis or dissertation.
 We would advise all graduate students to keep members of the advisory committee informed of their research progress.

 A program of study is a carefully considered research, writing, and course registration outline that helps the student fulfill all degree requirements.
 It is essential for organized, well-ordered graduate work.
-The assistant graduate coordinator enters this information into the university computer system which students can view on their Route Y progress report.
+The assistant graduate coordinator enters this information into the university computer system which students can view on their AIM progress report.
 The program of study form should be completed under the direction of the faculty advisory committee as soon as the faculty advisory chair selection has been finalized.
 The university requires that the program of study be approved and submitted by the third week of the second semester.
 Forms are available here or from the assistant graduate coodinator.